QSAN: A Near-term Achievable Quantum Self-Attention Network: Preliminaries

-2. The tan box stands for the quantum computer domain.
-In this box, a PQC model is drawn.
-The black dashed box is the centerpiece of this model, the Ansatz, which is a circuit with a specific structure and function.
-Common examples of Ansatz contain hardware-efficient Ansatz (A quantum circuit model for decreasing the circuit depth of an implementation $\mathcal{U}{(\theta )}$ for a given hardware) \cite{5.9,5.10}, quantum alternating operator Ansatz (can searches for optimal solutions to combinatorial optimization problems) \cite{5.12,5.13, 5.14}, etc.
+The green box stands for the quantum computer domain.
+In this box, a ansatz model is drawn.
+The black dashed box is the centerpiece of this model, the ansatz, which is a circuit with a specific structure and function.
+Common examples of ansatz contain hardware-efficient ansatz \cite{5.9,5.10}, QAOA ansatz \cite{5.12,5.13, 5.14}, etc.

-The arrows in the figure illustrate the interaction of information of quantum computers and classical computers.
+The arrows in Fig. \ref{VQA} illustrate the interaction of information of quantum computers and classical counterparts.
 The quantum computer provides the classical computer with quantum circuit measurements and loss function forms to be used for prediction.
 After the classical computer is trained, a new round of hyperparameters is uploaded and updated into the quantum circuit.